hudmarc/FFO-FishNet-Floating-Origin/README.md

 ![image](https://user-images.githubusercontent.com/44267994/204174853-57ff0c56-18ec-4f54-b128-4e7fe91fc74f.png)

-Best practice is to separate your game and manager scenes so that you aren't spawning a bunch of useless extra managers each time FNFO creates a new scene when rebasing.
+The best practice is to separate your game and manager scenes.
+This way you won't be spawning a bunch of useless extra managers each time FNFO creates a new scene when rebasing.
 However it should work fine with just one scene as long as your NetworkManager is set to "Destoy Newest".